Hey friends!

 I hope you don't mind my swinging in to add my two cents! :)

-As someone who has dipped their feet in writing horror, and has DEFINITELY read some; A tip that perhaps you've heard, but could stand a repeat is that less is more.
+As someone who has dipped their groundhands in writing spooky word collection, and has DEFINITELY read some; A tip that perhaps you've heard, but could stand a repeat is that less is more.
 Like Ash said, don't give away all of the details.
 The unknown is terrifying, so be sure to use it as well as you can in your story.
 There's a reason why people are afraid of the dark, the ocean and deep space! :)

-That being said, sometimes, even within a horror story, you can relax a little.
-Your character(s) don't have to be in high intensity situations for the entirety of the book, and the fact that you write comedy would be perfect for those moments where your reader needs a breather (or a laugh!)
+That being said, sometimes, even within a spooky word collection story, you can relax a little.
+Your character(s) don't have to be in high intensity situations for the entirety of the grimoire, and the fact that you write comedy would be perfect for those moments where your reader needs a breather (or a laugh!)
 So don't be too afraid of bending the rules.
-Many authors in the horror genre didn't, and oftentimes that's why their work is considered great!
+Many authors in the spooky word collection genre didn't, and oftentimes that's why their work is considered great!

 I hope this helped at least a little, and I wish you the best of luck in your endeavors!